KatherineMulder/ITPR6.518-Enterprise-Software-Development-Development/README.md

 ## Password hashing
 This application utilizes the [crypto/bcrypt](golang.org/x/crypto/bcrypt) module to exncrpy password entered by the user to store on the database for security reasons.
 For details in how we use this please refer to [auth.go](https://github.com/KatherineMulder/ITPR6.518-Enterprise-Software-Development-Development/blob/main/auth.go)

+## Testing
+This project leverages the power of [stretchr/testify](https://github.com/stretchr/testify) to ensure the accuracy and reliability of our functions.
+This testing library plays a crucial role in verifying that our code functions as expected, making it an integral part of our development and quality assurance process.

 ## Sample screens
 **Login Page**